← Blog

-Hidden Costs of Hiring Platforms: Paraform vs Dover
+Hidden Costs of Hiring Platforms: Paraform vs Dover August 2026

 Startup hiring is brutal.
-You need great people fast, but most recruiting decisions feel like a expensive guessing game.
-Contingency model platforms like Paraform have multiple recruiters compete for your role, but you're competing with their other clients for attention.
-Fractional recruiting platforms like Dover give you dedicated recruiting hours and thorough recruiters.
+You need great people fast, but most recruiting decisions feel like an expensive guessing game.
+Contingency model platforms like Paraform have multiple recruiters compete for your role, but you’re competing with their other clients for attention.
+Fractional recruiting agencies like Dover give you a dedicated recruiter with vetted reviews, focused on the right hire instead of the fastest placement.
+If you’re deciding between Paraform’s competitive model and Dover’s fractional approach, here’s how they actually compare.

 TLDR:

-• Paraform's 15-30% contingency fees can cost $30K+ per hire vs Dover's $2K-$8K fractional model
+• Paraform’s 15-25% contingency fees can cost $22K+ per hire vs Dover’s $2K-$7K fractional model.

-• Replacement guarantees don't cover the real costs of bad hires: team disruption, lost productivity, and morale damage
+• Replacement guarantees don’t cover the real costs of bad hires: team disruption, lost productivity, and morale damage.

-• Multiple recruiters competing for the same roles create coordination issues and inflated fees
+• Multiple recruiters competing for the same roles create coordination issues and inflated fees.

 What Paraform and Dover Actually Cost Upfront